-The Partnership is supported by the Maryland Department of Natural Resources through the federal funds from the Pittman–Robertson Act, and matched by the Maryland Ornithological Society.
-The US Fish & Wildlife Service provides in-kind support by the donation of office space and resources.
-MBCP is lead by its Director and a Steering Committee made up of individuals from government agencies and non-governmental groups.
+The Partnership is supported by the Maryland Department of Natural Resources through the federal funds from the federal Wildlife and Sport Fish Restoration Program, and matched by the Maryland Ornithological Society.
+The U.S. Fish & Wildlife Service provides in-kind support by the donation of office space and resources.
+MBCP is led by its Director and a Steering Committee made up of individuals from government agencies and non-governmental groups.
 Conservation actions are pursued by our Working Groups: Forest Habitat, Grassland Habitat, Coastal Marsh and Wetlands Habitat, Education, Funding, and Avian Data Management.
 Additional Working Groups may be formed as needed.

 As a science-driven, partner-based initiative, the MBCP aims to:

 - Identify and prioritize bird conservation needs and opportunities within Maryland and across state borders; and assist with the implementation of Maryland’s State Wildlife Action Plan through coordination and partnerships.

 - Establish diverse partnerships dedicated to the conservation of birds and their habitats to facilitate information exchange and shared activities enabling a synergistic approach to tackling the conservation challenges faced by Maryland’s avifauna;